1401100660/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Rock Paper Scissors in every langauge
+Rock Paper Scissors, or 'rps', in every langauge
 ## Why?
 because rock paper scissors shows good use of conditionals and import of packages, maybe, Idk.